Do Puppies Really Need Special Puppy Food? - iHeartDogs.com

 Nutritional Needs Change With Age

 There’s one big reason why puppies need a different kind of food than their big brothers and sisters.
-While adult dogs are living their lives and maintaining their health, puppies grow at a rapid pace.
+While adult dogs live their lives and maintain their health, puppies grow rapidly.
 All breeds and individual dogs are different, but in general, puppies gain several pounds a week for the first several months—and sometimes years—of their lives.
 Growing and developing that quickly is a lot of work, and it takes a special kind of fuel to do it right.
 The biological differences between puppies and adult dogs translate to different nutritional needs.

 Food for Thought

-Puppy food is formulated to give puppies everything they need to grow into healthy, happy adult dogs.
+Puppy food is formulated to provide everything puppies need to grow into healthy, happy adult dogs.
 While a regular diet of puppy food is essential, the occasional dish of adult dog food won’t be detrimental to their health.
 They might experience minor digestive discomfort, but there are no severe risks to worry about.
 Feeding a puppy a diet of adult dog food every day, however, is robbing them of important nutrients.
-You run the risk of delaying their development and causing permanent health concerns.
+You risk delaying their development and causing long-term health concerns.
 If you’re not sure what type of food is best for a growing pup, your veterinarian is always the best resource.

 Nom Nom provides a puppy guide on how much you should feed your pup.

-Adult and senior dogs are fed based on their current body, activity level, and body condition, and calculating their calories is pretty straightforward.
-Most people worry that they need to change their puppy’s calorie and food amount every day because they’re constantly growing.
+Adult and senior dogs are fed based on their current body condition, activity level, and body weight, and calculating their calories is pretty straightforward.
+Most people worry that they need to change their puppy’s calorie intake and food amount every day because they’re constantly growing.
 According to Dr. Justin Shmalberg, Nom Nom’s board-certified Veterinary Nutritionist and Chief Nutrition Officer, that’s not necessarily true.
-“To promote normal growth, most puppies need to be fed the same number of calories, and food, from about 4 months of age to 12 months of age,” he says.
+“To promote normal growth, most puppies need to be fed the same number of calories and food from about 4 months of age to 12 months of age,” he says.
 “Even though they’re getting bigger, they use fewer calories for growth as they age, which takes a lot of energy.”
 The net effect is that if a puppy eats 1,000 calories at 16 weeks, he’ll eat around 1,000 calories as a young adult.
 Keep in mind, this may vary from dog to dog—your puppy should be fed to maintain his body condition rather than just meet some calculated number.”

-Their food comes right to your door and will grow along with your dog, making sure his nutritional needs are met at every stage of his life!
+Their food comes right to your door and grows along with your dog, ensuring his nutritional needs are met at every stage of his life!
 Check out Nom Nom to see if their delicious, handmade food is the right fit for your pets!

 Differences Between Puppy Food and Adult Dog Food

 The Association of American Feed Control Officials (AAFCO) regulates dog food to ensure commercial products labeled “puppy food” are worth the money.
-Researchers have determined the varying nutritional needs between puppies and adult dogs, and they’ve laid out requirements based on promoting health and wellness.
+Researchers have identified the nutritional needs of puppies and adult dogs and outlined requirements to promote health and wellness.
 Here are the three main differences between puppy food and adult dog food.

 Amino Acids

-While your puppy’s legs are getting longer, their muscles are getting stronger, and their brain is getting bigger, their body is using up amino acids to make sure development happens as it should.
+While your puppy’s legs are getting longer, their muscles are getting stronger, and their brain is getting bigger, their body is using up amino acids to ensure development proceeds as it should.
 According to Dog Food Advisor, amino acids are the “basic building blocks of all protein.”
 They say,

 “Think of protein as a freight train with each car of that train being an amino acid.”

 These “protein building blocks” are important for all dogs, but especially puppies.
 AAFCO prescribes additional amino acids in puppy food recipes.
-The differences average out to be around twice as much as what’s required in adult dog foods.
+The differences average out to about twice what’s required in adult dog foods.
 Without them, puppies are at risk for developmental delays and abnormalities.

 Fats

 Puppy food is what experts call “energy dense.”
 Between playing, learning, growing, and developing, being a puppy is hard work.
-They need energy to keep them going, and in nutritional terms, energy means calories.
-Calories come from carbohydrates and proteins, but fats have the most calories per pound.
+They need energy to keep going, and, in nutritional terms, that means calories.
+Calories come from carbohydrates and proteins, but fats have the highest calorie density per pound.

-Related: 12 Best Probiotics for a Puppies or Adult Dogs
+Related: Best Probiotics for Puppies or Adult Dogs

 Minerals